The Complete Summer Packing List for New Zealand

 Note that the sun is harsh in New Zealand – it has some of the highest UV levels in the world.
 When the sun is out, it can feel very hot.
 When the clouds come in or night falls, however, it can feel much cooler so always have a warmer layer with you.

 Summer is the most popular time to travel in New Zealand for both international tourists and locals.
 For this reason, it’s also when seasonal rates are at their highest.
-In addition, transport and accommodation can book up very quickly, so be sure to book your trip as far in advance as possible in order to get your first choice.
+In addition, transport and accommodation can be fully booked very quickly, so be sure to book your trip as far in advance as possible in order to get your first choice.
+For more about the peak tourist seasons and the best time to travel, check out When is the Best Time to Visit New Zealand?

 Summer Clothes for New Zealand